powens/personal-site-gatsby/src/pages/2019-08-03-arp-0/index.md

 ---
-title: Spy on network traffic with Python, scapy, and Linux
+title: Build an ARP spoofer with Python and scapy
 date: '2019-08-03'
 path: '/arp-spoofer-0/'
-excerpt: Spy on network traffic by writing an ARP spoofer in Python using the scapy library
+excerpt: Man-in-the-middle network traffic to spy on it, and play with it.
+In this post, we'll go through the steps of creating our own basic ARP spoofer using Python, and the scapy library.
 tags: ['python', 'security']
 ---